 PlayCore’s National Demonstration Site program was conceived to recognize thoughtfully planned outdoor play environments that ensure that people of all ages and abilities can be physically and socially active through play and recreation.
 Communities that are recognized can create positive attention and attract partners and funding that support this social capital.
 Additionally, by collaborating with program partners, the successful process can be replicated for others to share.

-By clicking on the NDS logos below, you can view the Points Map that identifies the location and photos of recreation sites that have been recognized for their commitment to inclusion, nature, outdoor fitness, and physical activity.
+By clicking on the NDS logos below, you can view the Points Map that identifies the location and photos of recreation sites that have been recognized for their commitment to inclusion, nature, physical activity and outdoor fitness.

 We have created summary sheets for all 4 of our National Demonstration Site programs.
 To download this information, please click the links below for the program that aligns with your planned project.